Chapter 12: Train Troubles

 Cream’s jaw dropped in surprise at the sight of her regular customer.
 She approached, with the others following closely behind.
 “Johnny!
 You’re seriously leaving?!” she said, shocked.
 “I thought you told your mom whatever to get a rise out of her!
 I didn’t think you were serious?!”

 “No, he’s serious alright,” Johnny’s badger friend cut in, his face looking glum.
 “After we all listened in on your conversation between you and the merc last night, he got real quiet, you know?
-This was probably on his mind for time, but you two talking probably spurred him on-” He paused, his eyes widening and he clapped his palms onto his mouth.
-“Oooh… I don’t think… I was supposed to mention that actually… Heh heh,” he muttered through covered fingers.
+This was probably on his mind from time, but you two talking probably spurred him on-” He paused, his eyes widening and he clapped his palms onto his mouth.
+“Oooh… I don’t think… I was supposed to mention that… Heh heh,” he muttered through covered fingers.

-The brawler’s scandalized blush went down her cheeks and across her neck.
-She scowled dangerously at the crowd, who in turn glared at Johnny’s friend.
+The brawler could feel the heat of her blush going down her cheeks and across her neck.
+She scowled indignantly at the crowd, who in turn glared at Johnny’s friend.

 The badger looked down to the ground, abashed.
 “Oops… Sorry?”

-“Cream, I can’t stay here and live my life in this dump, drinking myself to death,” Johnny said suddenly, catching the crowd’s attention.
+“Cream, I can’t stay here and live my life in this dump, drinking myself to death,” Johnny said suddenly, catching everyone’s attention.
 “I gotta do something worthwhile in my life while I still have time to do so.
 I mean, look at him!” he pointed to Tails.
 “He joined SOLDIER, just like he said he would!
-If he can do something amazing like that, I damn well can do the same!”
+If he can do something amazing like that, then damn right I can do the same!”
 He gathered his stuff and headed for one of the cars near the back of the engine.
 “This ain’t goodbye!
 I’ll be back!
-And you, childhood friend!” he shouted out to the two-tailed fox, who gave the redhead a level stare.
+And you, childhood friend!” he shouted out to the two-tailed fox.
 “You make sure you take care of Cream!
 You promised, right?!”